MiuLab/GenIR-Survey/README.md

     - Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation
     - Multiview Identifiers Enhanced Generative Retrieval

+## Add New Documents
+- DSI++: Updating Transformer Memory with New Documents
+- Continual Learning for Generative Retrieval over Dynamic Corpora

 ## Evaluation of Generative IR
 Compare the performance of traditional IR systems with DSI-based IR systems